Titanium metal is obtained from the mineral rutile, TiO2. The pro... | Channels for Pearson+

 1

-Identify the molar masses of the compounds involved: TiO2, Ti, Cl2, C, TiCl4, Mg, and MgCl2.

-Calculate the moles of Ti produced using its molar mass and the given mass of Ti (95 kg).

-Use the stoichiometry of the second reaction to determine the moles of TiCl4 needed to produce the calculated moles of Ti.

-Use the stoichiometry of the first reaction to determine the moles of TiO2 needed to produce the calculated moles of TiCl4.
+Identify the overall goal: We need to determine how many moles of TiO2 are required to produce one mole of Ti.

-Convert the moles of TiO2 to kilograms using its molar mass to find the mass of rutile needed.

 Was this helpful?